Last Updated: September 25, 2025

 Dental emergencies take many forms.
 They can be quite scary when they strike because they’re often sudden and come with severe, often unrelenting pain.
-In the event of a dental emergency, receiving quality promptly can make all the difference.
+In the event of a dental emergency in High Point, receiving quality, evidence-based care promptly can make all the difference.
+Dr. Cassidy Bray and the experienced team at Deep River Family & Cosmetic Dentistry are prepared to handle these urgent situations.

-We’re looking here at some common dental emergencies and the methods emergency dentists use to treat them.
+We're examining some common dental emergencies and the immediate relief methods emergency dentists use to treat them.

 What Is a Dental Emergency?